Gretchen Corbett: 1973–1980: The Rockford Files; television

 Corbett moved to Los Angeles under contract to Universal Studios, as one of the last contract players.
-Her first role under contract was in the pilot episode of Kojak (1973).
+Her first role under contract was in (Conspiracy of Fear) the ninth episode of Kojak (1973).
 The same year, she appeared in stage productions of Tennessee Williams's Summer and Smoke, and Shakespeare's As You Like It (portraying Rosalind), held at Drew University in New Jersey.
 Under her Universal contract, Corbett guest-starred in numerous network series in 1974, including Columbo, Gunsmoke, and Banacek.